Qubik65536/resume/waterlooworks/resume.typ

   dates: dates-helper(start-date: "Jul 2024", end-date: "Present"),
   github: "iXORTech/Typstify",
 )
-- Developed the application, a Typst editor for iPadOS, using Swift, SwiftUI, and Rust bridged by chinedufn/swift-bridge.
+- Developed a native Typst editor for iPadOS to enable professional document creation on iPads by leveraging SwiftUI with Rust backend integrated via swift-bridge, a library facilitating interoperability between Swift and Rust.
-- Contributed to 3 open-source dependencies of the project.
+- Contributed to 3 upstream dependencies to strengthen both the app and the broader open-source ecosystem by submitting code patches and bug reports.

 #project(
   name: "ungoogled-chromium-macos",